BlockchainCommons/developer-web-site/_pages/ur-vectors-seeds.md

 ## Appendix: Standard Process for Creating Test Vectors:

-The following process, which can be used for all test vector creation, using a detailed `ur:seed` as an example.
+The following process, which can be used for all test vector creation, uses a detailed `ur:seed` as an example.

 1. Write the JSON vector using [BCR-2020-006](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md#cryptographic-seed-crypto-seed) as reference.
 Place the hex seed in map element #1, and then optionally place a creation date in element #2, a name in element #3, and a note in element #4.
 ```